boozec/dcariotti.me/content/_index.md

 Hello, I am **Santo**, a SWE and a computer science student graduated from the [University of Catania](https://dmi.unict.it) and enrolled in a Master's degree program at the [University of Bologna](https://cs.unibo.it).

-Started with PHP and C, now I'm studying Rust and OCaml.
+Started with PHP and C, now I'm focusing on Rust and OCaml.

 I'm a beer lover (as you can see from the picture above page) and an amateur cook.